 And that’s it – for real this time!
 That’s everything there is to know about using Sidecar with your Mac.

-Use your iPad as a second monitor for Windows
+Use your iPad as a second display for Windows

 Not all iPad owners are Mac users, and not all Mac users have a Sidecar-compatible iPad.
 For those who fall into these categories, here’s your workaround: